WASasquatch/was-node-suite-comfyui/README.md

  - Text List: Create a list of text strings
  - Text Load Line From File: Load lines from a file sequentially each *batch prompt* run, or select a line index.
  - Text Concatenate: Merge lists of strings
+ - Text Contains: Checks if substring is in another string (case insensitive optional)
  - Text Multiline: Write a multiline text string
  - Text Parse A1111 Embeddings: Convert embeddings filenames in your prompts to `embedding:[filename]]` format based on your `/ComfyUI/models/embeddings/` files.
  - Text Parse Noodle Soup Prompts: Parse NSP in a text input